-This term we will be looking at landscapes and the artistic movement Fauvism.
-Pupils will look at a range of artists from John Constable and William Turner to Henri Matisse and David Hockney.
-We will be studying a range of techniques and processes including photography, perspective, printing, drawing and painting.
-Pupils will get the opportunity to work outside and use the world around them as inspiration for their work.
+In the Summer term our project is ‘Imaginary World’ and pupils will be looking at landscapes and the artistic movement Fauvism.
+They will look at a range of artists from John Constable and William Turner to Henri Matisse and David Hockney.
+We will also be studying a range of techniques and processes including photography, perspective, printing, drawing and painting.
+Pupils will get the opportunity to work outside and use the world around them as inspiration for their artwork.

 Dance through the movies – This term, pupils will learn a variety of different dance styles such as street and contemporary.
 Taking inspiration from the movies, pupils will recreate what they see on screen and choreography their own routines.

-This term will be spent introducing new Athletic skills, including the importance of warming-up, sprint and middle distance running, long jump, high jump, not forgetting the throwing events shot put, discus and javelin.
-Pupils will hopefully gain Personal Best performances in at least three of the above events, which are continuously being recorded onto a master sheet.
-Good Hurdling technique will be introduced.
-At the end of term pupils will be encouraged to confidently compete in Alfriston School Sports Day.
-Hitting, fielding and bowling skills will be developed to make pupils confident team players and have a better understanding of the rules of the game of Cricket and Rounders.
-An introduction to the game of Tennis will allow development of new skills in mini-game situations.
+This term will be spent introducing new athletic skills, including the importance of warming-up, sprint and middle distance running, long jump, high jump and not forgetting the throwing events.
+Good hurdling technique will also be introduced.
+Resilience will be a focus point as pupils will be encouraged to gain personal best performances in a range of athletic events, before confidently competing in Alfriston School Sports Day.
+Hitting, fielding and bowling skills will be developed to make pupils confident team players and a better understanding of the rules for Cricket and Rounders.

 Lessons will be delivered on a rotation of theory, discussion/circle time, and practical activities to allow for learning and practice.
 During the third term pupils will be exploring relationship skills such as what makes a good friend and peer pressure.
 Pupils will also develop their decision-making skills, including their ability to think of multiple solutions to a problem and the consequences which might follow.
 Finally, pupils will challenge their ability to make goals and persist in achieving them.